AWS ParallelCluster

 Compute nodes

 For deployment in AWS ParallelCluster, the appropriate size of the compute nodes depends on the workloads users run in the environment.
 We recommend that system administrators discuss workload needs with the end users to understand their needs and size the nodes accordingly.
-The Configuration and sizing recommendations article offers information on general sizing recommendations for your reference.
+The Architecture considerations section offers information on general sizing recommendations for your reference.

 Login and head nodes